The following are frequently asked questions.

 Is there a Python interface?

-An official Python interface was released in January 2018 with version 1.4.
+Yes.
+An official Python interface was released in January 2018 with Version 1.4.
 An unofficial Python interface, which is not compatible with the official version, has been developed independently by researchers at the Institute of Physics at the Czech Academy of Sciences and Ghent University, and maintained by Filip Dominec.
 Unfortunately, this interface has several shortcomings including missing support for geometric objects, lack of high-level abstractions for low-level functionality, and limited documentation.
 The official interface addresses all these issues.